-A fine mesh strainer is located in some carburetor inlets.
-This strainer should seldom require cleaning because of the gasoline filter which precedes it in the gasoline supply line.
-This strainer should be inspected however, if fuel supply at carburetor inlet is adequate but carburetor operation indicates lack of fuel.
+Fine mesh strainers are located in some carburetors above each needle and seat.
+These strainers should seldom require cleaning because of the fuel filter which precedes them in the supply line.
+They should be inspected however, if fuel supply at carburetor inlet is adequate but carburetor operation indicates lack of fuel.